bootsish/ai_minter/README.md

 streamlit run app.py
 ```

 Inside the app.py, you are able to prompt the generative model for the NFT you would like to mint.
-You can then proceed to mint and even tranfer the token to a friend.
+Once the image generates you will have to manually save to the desired location.
+You can then proceed to drag and drop or upload to mint and even transfer the token to a friend.

 ## Contributors